nixcloud/editoria/README.md

 It consists of the main Editoria application, as well as the different [Pubsweet](https://gitlab.coko.foundation/pubsweet) components and helper libraries that the app is made of.

+For more information, visit the project's [website](https://editoria.pub/).
+For the editor that Editoria uses, see its related project [Wax](https://gitlab.coko.foundation/wax/wax).

 ### Get up and running

 Get your copy of the repository.